Why has Mexico handed over drug cartel leaders to US? Who are they?

 What has Mexico agreed to do?

-Mexico handed over 29 cartel figures who were already being held in Mexican prisons to the US on Thursday.
-They boarded planes at an airport north of Mexico City and were taken to eight different US cities, news agencies citing the Mexican government said.
+Mexico on Thursday handed over 29 cartel figures who were already being held in Mexican prisons.
+They boarded planes at an airport north of Mexico City and were taken to eight US cities, news agencies citing the Mexican government said.

 The US confirmed it had taken the 29 prisoners into custody in a statement by Attorney General Pamela Bondi.
 There are so far few details about where they are being held.